Sport and Exercise Sciences

-The Sport and Exercise Sciences, Leisure and Tourism subject area provides an environment for researchers from across the University to interact, engage and deliver research focused on sport, exercise and physical activity, and their interaction with other elements of lifestyle, as well as leisure service provision.
+The Sport and Exercise Sciences subject area provides an environment for researchers from across the University to interact, engage and deliver research focused on sport, exercise and physical activity, and their interaction with other elements of lifestyle, as well as leisure service provision.

 Our Sports Science research activity is multi-disciplinary and is clustered under a number of themes:

 - Exercise and health